2007 Miami Hurricanes football team: Florida State

+NC State

 With Virginia and Virginia Tech both losing the week before, the Hurricanes has the potential to advance to the ACC Championship games, needing only to win out.
 A win would also make Miami bowl eligible.
 The Hurricanes opened the game with a 22-yard field goal to give it a 3–0 lead.
 The Hurricanes then took a 10–0 lead when quarterback Kirby Freeman completed his only pass of the game, an 84-yard touchdown pass to wide receiver Darnell Jenkins.
 NC State then became the first visiting team this season to score in the first half against the Hurricanes when with 2 minutes 4 seconds left until halftime, running back Daniel Evans took the ball in from one yard out to make the score 10–7 at the half.

 There was just one score in the 3rd quarter which was a 33-yard field goal by the Hurricanes.
 The score was then 13–7 going into the fourth quarter.
 In the 4th quarter NC State scored 3 field-goals on their first three fourth quarter, bringing the score to 16–13.
 The Hurricanes got the ball with 6 minutes 55 seconds left in the game and drove down to the NC State 10-yard line, all on 15 running plays.
 With 33 seconds left the Hurricanes then tried two pass plays to wide receiver Sam Shields, both of which were broken up in the endzone.
 The Hurricanes were then forced to kick a 27-yard field goal to send it into overtime.

 The Hurricanes got the ball first in overtime and chose 6 run plays to open.
 They then attempted another 27-yard field goal which sailed wide left.
 NC State then got the ball and kicker Steven Hauschka kicked a 42-yard field goal to win the game.

 This was NC State coach Tom O'Brien's first win at the Orange Bowl.
 Miami quarterback Kirby Freeman, who was in for injured starter Kyle Wright, went just 1–14 with 84 yards and 3 interceptions.
 The Hurricanes rushed 60 times for 314 yards against the ACC's worst rush defense.
 Halfback Javarris James rushed for 103 yards.
 The loss dropped the Hurricanes to 5–4 overall and 2–3 in the ACC.